Elizabeth Wiskemann: Early life and education

 Wiskemann was born in Sidcup, a suburb of London, England, on 13 August 1899.
 Her mother, Emily Burton, belonged to a prosperous family of local merchants, and her father, Heinrich Odomar Hugo Wiskemann, a businessman from Hesse-Cassel in Germany, had emigrated to England in order to avoid being conscripted into the Prussian army.
 She was educated at Notting Hill High School, where she won multiple academic prizes, as well as participating in debating, sports, and drama.
 She received a scholarship to read History at Newnham College, Cambridge, where she obtained a first in History in 1921.
 During this time, her family suffered several misfortunes, with her mother dying during an influenza pandemic in 1918, and her father filing for bankruptcy in 1922.
 Her contemporaries and friends at Cambridge included many linked to the Bloomsbury set, including Ferenc Bekassy, Rupert Brooke, Julian Bell, Michael Redgrave, and Kathleen Raine.

 In 1923, her father returned to Germany, where he spent the rest of his life.
 Supporting herself, Elizabeth Wiskemann briefly worked as a teacher in a girls' boarding school, before beginning her doctoral dissertation, winning a research scholarship from the Gilchrist Educational Trust.
 She initially made good progress, but missed a research fellowship from Newnham College, receiving instead a small research grant.
 Her dissertation in later stages was supervised by H.W.V.
 Temperley, and received only a D.Litt. instead of a Ph.D.
 Wiskemann attributed this to Temperley's documented hostility towards female students, noting that other members of the examining committee were inclined to award the Ph.D. but could not oppose him.

-Her dissertation examined diplomatic relations between the Vatican, Britain, and France in 1860s, drawing extensively on archives in all three locations.
+Her dissertation examined diplomatic relations between the Vatican, Britain, and France in the 1860s, drawing extensively on archives in all three locations.
 Consequently, she traveled extensively in Europe during these years, taking up tutoring work to fund her travels.